coskunlab/spatialcurvseq/README.md

 The `test_data` folder contains:
 - Contour coordinate files
 - Curvature values
 - An AnnData file with cell transcript counts and spatial coordinates

-## Computing Contour Curvature
+-
 To compute curvature from the contour coordinates, use the notebook:

 - `Compute_curvature_contours.ipynb`